 - Blood-borne infection or diseases such as hepatitis and HIV

 - Cardiovascular problems, including inflammation and/or blockage of the peripheral blood vessels, endocarditis, and multiple embolic events

 The Effects of Combining Substances

 According to the Centers for Disease Control and Prevention, most people that use heroin report using at least three other substances.
-Also, people who are addicted to alcohol, cocaine, marijuana, or opioid pain-relieving medications are at increased risk of addiction.
-In fact, people who are addicted to pain medications are 40 times more likely to abuse heroin.
+Also, people who have an addiction to alcohol, cocaine, marijuana or opioid pain-relieving medications have a higher risk of developing a heroin addiction.
+In fact, people who have an addiction to pain medications are 40 times more likely to abuse heroin.

 Heroin users will often combine the drug with other substances to increase its pleasurable effects or to relieve unwanted side effects.
-For example, benzodiazepines may be used to reduce the discomfort of the comedown from the heroin high’s ending.
+For example, someone might use benzodiazepines to reduce the discomfort of the comedown from the heroin high’s ending.

 These and similar practices can increase the danger, as mixing substances can result in pronounced depressant effects including: